Caning in Singapore: Statistics

 In 1993, the number of caning sentences ordered by the courts was 3,244.

 By 2007, this figure had doubled to 6,404, of which about 95% were actually implemented.
-Since 2007, the number of caning sentences has experienced an overall decline, falling to just 1,257 in 2016.
+Since 2007, the number of caning sentences has experienced an overall decline, falling to 1,257 in 2016.

 Caning takes place at several institutions around Singapore, most notably Changi Prison, and including the now defunct Queenstown Remand Centre, where Michael Fay was caned in 1994.
 Canings are also administered in Drug Rehabilitation Centres.

 Most caning sentences are far below the legal limit of 24 strokes.
 Although sentences of between three and six strokes are much more common, they usually receive less or no coverage by the media.
 Normally, only the more serious cases involving heavier sentences will have a greater tendency to be reported in the press.

 Caning officers

 The prison officers who administer caning are carefully selected and specially trained for the job.
 They are generally physically fit and strongly built.
 Some hold high grades in martial arts even though proficiency in martial arts is not a requirement for the job.
 They are trained to use their entire body weight as the power behind every stroke instead of using only the strength from their arms, as well as to induce as much pain as possible.
 They can swing the cane at a speed of up to 160 km/h and produce a force upon impact of at least 880 N.